SanPen/GridCal/README.md

 It is pure Python, it works for Windows, Linux and OSX.

-Some of the features you'll find already are:
+Some features you'll find already are:

 - Compatible with other formats:
   - **Import** (Drag & Drop)